freenas/freenas-docs/userguide/system.rst

 An automatic script sends a nightly email to the *root* user account containing important information such as the health of the disks.
 :ref:`Alert` events are also emailed to the *root* user account.
+Problems with :ref:`Scrubs` are reported separately in an email sent at 03:00AM.

+.. note:: :ref:`S.M.A.R.T.` reports are mailed separately to the address configured in that service.

-However, the administrator typically does not read email directly on the %brand% system.
+The administrator typically does not read email directly on the %brand% system.
 Instead, these emails are usually sent to an external email address where they can be read more conveniently.
-It is important to configure the system so that it can send these emails to the administrator's remote email account so they are aware of problems or status changes.
+It is important to configure the system so it can send these emails to the administrator's remote email account so they are aware of problems or status changes.

 The first step is to set the remote address where email will be sent.
 Select